 Step 3: The Mouth

 Cut out the mouth from our free template.
-I suggest using a new copy of the template as you might have already cut the tongue out.
+I suggest using a new copy of the template, as you might have already cut the tongue out.
 Pin the cut-out piece on top of the black fabric.
 Cut the pattern piece out.

 Step 4: The spots

 First, choose a location for the spots and pin to the clothing.
-The great thing about the spots is that you can place them anywhere, and it will still look great.
+The great thing about the spots is that you can place them anywhere, and they will still look great.
 I opted for each side of the dress.
 Stitch together using a running stitch and brown thread.

 Step 4: Sew Spot’s tongue